inrae/hubeau/README.md

 # Get started

-The ‘hubeau’ package provides functions for “Hub'Eau” APIs and their related endpoints.
+The ‘hubeau’ package provides functions for “Hub’Eau” APIs and their related endpoints.
 These functions are named as follow:
 `hubeau::get_[API]_[endpoint]`.